 "We love to use gender-neutral wallcoverings in a nursery to make it more versatile," offer Grant and Suarez.
 "This colorful elephant wallpaper from Caitlin McGauley is fun and playful without being overly feminine or masculine."
 Wallpapers with warm, simple backgrounds also create a feeling of elegance while minimally introducing color for a pop of personality.

 Out: Bookmatched Marble

-"It’s probably an unpopular opinion (and to be fair I have seen it done well), but generally speaking, I’m not a fan," admits Jennifer Vaquero of September Workshop.
+"It’s probably an unpopular opinion, and to be fair, I have seen it done well, but generally speaking, I’m not a fan [of bookmatched marble]," admits Jennifer Vaquero of September Workshop.
 "I find the patterns are often distracting to the point of detracting from other elements in the space, and they *ahem* often remind me of certain anatomical features."

-"Opt for vein matching, which gives the appearance of a continuous slab, or tiled marble for a more random look," offers Vaquero.
+Instead, Vaquero chooses a cleaner cut of marble that looks more cohesive in a space.
+"Opt for vein-matching, which gives the appearance of a continuous slab, or tiled marble for a more random look," offers Vaquero.
 "We did tiled marble in our Santa Monica condo project and love the way it turned out.
 This Bianco Carrara is a great option."